MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/pipelines/sprint-158-update.md

 ​
 Usage of containers in applications is increasing and thus the need for robust testing and validation.
 Azure Pipelines now brings supports for **Container Structure Tests**.
 This framework provides a convenient and powerful way to verify the contents and structure of your containers.

-You can validate the structure of an image based on four categories of tests: command tests, file existence tests, file content tests and metadata tests.
+You can validate the structure of an image based on four categories of tests which can be run together: command tests, file existence tests, file content tests and metadata tests.
 You can use the results in the pipeline to make go/no go decisions.
 Test data is available in the Pipeline run with an error message to help you troubleshoot better.

 Input the config file and image details